Table of Contents

 Below are some of the personal finance channels you can share with your employees:

-- The Financial Diet – The Financial Diet talks about personal finance and everything else you want to know about money.
+- The Financial Diet – The Financial Diet talks about personal finance and everything else you might want to know about money.
 It explains complex financial information with digestible videos and provides practical recommendations for everyday life.

 - The Money Resolution – Creator of this channel, Frankie Calkins, uploads helpful videos about personal finance with actionable, up-to-date tips to help people save money, invest, manage debt, plan for early retirement, etc.